Certified Nursing Assistant (CNA) Apprentice Training Program

-Certified Nursing Assistants (CNAs) are caregivers who provide patients assistance with activities of daily living and basic needs.
-CNAs help patients feel safe and comfortable throughout their hospital stay.
-These direct caregivers are instrumental members of the Maine Medical Center team.
+Certified nurse assistants (CNAs) are important members of the MMC patient care team.
+They provide direct patient assistance with activities of daily living and basic health care needs - helping patients feel safe and comfortable throughout their hospital stay.

 - Age-specific care through the lifespan